|Born||in Oakville, Alabama, USA|

 Owens married his high school sweetheart, Ruth Solomon, in 1935, and they eventually had three daughters together.
 At the Big Ten meet in Ann Arbor on May 25, 1935, Owens set three world records and tied a fourth in less than an hour.
 Owens tied the record in the 100-yard dash at 9.4 seconds, and set records in the broad jump (26 feet 8 1/4 inches), the 220-yard dash (20.3 seconds) and the 220-yard low hurdles (22.6 seconds).
 The stage was set for Berlin.

 The Berlin Olympics of 1936 were held in Adolf Hitler's Nazi Germany, and Hitler's Nazi Party used the event as a soapbox to promulgate the theory of "Aryan" racial superiority.
 Hitler was spectacularly shown up by Jesse Owens and other African American athletes, members of a so-called "inferior" race.
 Despite the hostile atmosphere, Owens triumphed in the 100-meter dash, the 200-meter dash and the broad jump.
 He replaced a Jewish-American member of the 400-meter relay team that went on to win the Gold Medal.
 In three of his events, Owens -- who became the first American in the history of track and field to win four gold medals in a single Olympics, a feat not duplicated until 1984, when Carl Lewis won gold medals in the same events at the Warsaw Pact nations-free 1984 Summer Olympics) -- established Olympic records.
-Although Hitler did not shake his hand, by the end of the games, the German fans cheered for him.
+It is disputed whether Owens shook hands with Hitler.
+By the end of the games, the German fans cheered for him.
 In fact, in his 1970 autobiography "The Jesse Owens Story", Owens claimed that the Fuhrer himself waved to him.